Advanced Rate Limiter

 An ARL profile is connected to a security profile.
 ARL rules are applied to the traffic that has already been through the security profile's rules check.
 This makes it possible to analyze only the allowed instead of all incoming traffic and makes the ARL module more fault tolerant.

-For more information about connecting to a security profile, see Getting started with an ARL profile.
+For more information about connecting to a security profile, see Create and connect an ARL profile.

 An ARL rule has these settings available: